VETERINARY SERVICES

 The Importance of Dental Care for Dogs

-Over 80% of dogs develop dental disease by the age of three.
+Did you know that over 80% of dogs develop dental disease by the age of three?

 If you notice your dog has bad breath, discoloured or loose teeth, or a change in their appetite or behaviour – chances are your best friend may be experiencing the pain and discomfort of dental disease.